LevelUpMarketers/trying-to-adult-rva-2025/docs/EventCheckInAdmin.md

 - Attendees who cancelled or requested a refund no longer appear in the list so hosts don't accidentally mark them as no-shows.
 - Two new columns display how many events each attendee has previously checked in for and any **Needs Assistance** note they left for the host.
 When no note exists a simple `-` is shown.
-- Members submit these assistance notes from the Upcoming Events tab on their dashboard, and the messages are emailed to hosts automatically.
+- Members submit these assistance notes from the Upcoming Events tab on their dashboard.
+The note is stored only for the member's own attendee record and emailed to all event hosts automatically.
 - A new **# of Expected Attendees** column shows how many approved attendees are expected for each event.
 - If the event has host notes, they appear beneath the address so volunteers can see any special instructions.
 - The **Date & Time** column uses the same human-friendly format as the event header.